Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/redact-to-pdf.md

-# How to Automatically Create Redaction Definitions by Regex
+# How to Create a Redacted PDF

-With PrizmDoc Server, redacting content is a two-step process:
+With PrizmDoc Server, creating a redacted PDF is a two-step process:

-- First, you must _define_ the content which should be redacted.
-There are two primary ways to do this:
+1. First, you must create a markup JSON file which _defines_ the redactions which should be applied.
+There are different ways to do this:

-  1. A person can _visually and manually_ select regions of text or content to be redacted using the PrizmDoc Viewer viewer control in a browser.
+   - A person can _visually and manually_ select regions of text or content to be redacted using the PrizmDoc Viewer viewer control in a browser.
 When they save their work, it will be persisted as a [markup JSON] file containing all of their redaction definitions.

-  2. An application can _automatically_ create redaction definitions using PrizmDoc Server and a set of regular expressions defining the kinds of text in a document which ought to be redacted.
-The output of this will be a [markup JSON] file containing all of the automatically-generated redaction definitions. **_This how to guide explains how to do just this part._**
+   - An application can _automatically_ create redaction definitions using PrizmDoc Server and a set of regular expressions defining the kinds of text in a document which ought to be redacted.
+The output of this will be a [markup JSON] file containing all of the automatically-generated redaction definitions.
+This is the approach we will take in the guide below.

-- Second, Once you have a [markup JSON] file which defines what should be redacted, you use PrizmDoc Server to _burn in_ this markup into a document, producing a new PDF where the content has actually been redacted.
+2. Second, you use PrizmDoc Server to _burn_ the markup JSON into a document, producing a new PDF where the content has actually been redacted.

-This guide explains how to automatically generate a [markup JSON] file with redaction definitions for a given document and a set of regular expressions defining text patterns in that document which ought to be redacted.
-The result is a [markup JSON] file containing the redaction definitions.
+This guide explains how to 1) automatically generate a [markup JSON] file with redaction definitions for a given document and a set of regular expressions defining text patterns in that document which ought to be redacted and 2) burn the [markup JSON] into the original document, producing a new redacted PDF.

+## Step 1: Creating a Markup JSON File Defining What Should Be Redacted

+You can use the [CreateRedactionsAsync] method to automatically create a markup JSON file for a document and a set of regular expression rules defining what kinds of text should be redacted.

-## A Simple Example: Finding the Static Text "John Doe"
+### A Simple Example: Finding the Static Text "John Doe"

 First, create a [PrizmDocServerClient]: